Neil Wagner: International career

 Wagner was born to South African parents but he has New Zealand heritage through his grandmother.

-After an uneven start to his Test career against the West Indies and his birth country, South Africa, Wagner established himself as a reliable third seamer for New Zealand side during their 2013 home and away series against England, taking 19 wickets in five Tests.
+After an uneven start to his Test career against the West Indies and his birth country, South Africa, Wagner established himself as a reliable third seamer for New Zealand team during their 2013 home and away series against England, taking 19 wickets in five Tests.
 He produced consistent performances over the next two years, including a man-of-the-match eight-wicket haul against India at Eden Park.
-Despite that, he struggled to maintain his place in the side and was not selected for either of New Zealand's two Tests against England in 2015.
+Despite that, he struggled to maintain his place in the team and was not selected for either of New Zealand's two Tests against England in 2015.

-Wagner returned to the side during the Sri Lankan tour of New Zealand in late 2015.
+Wagner returned to the team during the Sri Lankan tour of New Zealand in late 2015.
 He produced a series of strong performances, and New Zealand comfortably won the series.
 Before the Test, skipper Brendon McCullum described Wagner as his "workhorse".

 Those performances earned him another call-up for the second Test against Australia.
 Wagner bowled well, taking seven wickets including six in the first innings.
-Since then, Wagner has been a regular starter in the New Zealand Test side.
+Since then, Wagner has been a regular starter in the New Zealand Test team.

 Wagner continued his fine form during New Zealand's tour of Zimbabwe in 2016, and won the player of the series award.
 He took 11 wickets in the two-match series, including a five-wicket haul in the first Test.
 New Zealand then toured Wagner's homeland of South Africa.
 In the second Test, although New Zealand were soundly beaten, Wagner again led the attack, taking his fourth five-wicket bag.

 In April 2017, Wagner was named in New Zealand's One Day International (ODI) squad for the 2017 Ireland Tri-Nation Series.